-40. COMPARATIVE FIGURES
+42. COMPARATIVE FIGURES

-During the year, the Group and the Company adopted MFRS 15, Revenue from Contracts with Customers and MFRS 9, Financial Instruments on their financial statements.
-The Group and the Company generally applied MFRS 15 using the cumulative effect method and MFRS 9 retrospectively with transitional exemptions as allowed by the standards.
-Nevertheless, as permitted by MFRS 15 and MFRS 9, the Group and the Company have elected not to restate the comparative information.
+During the year, the Group and the Company adopted MFRS 16, Leases.
+The Group and the Company generally applied MFRS 16 using modified retrospective method with optional exemptions as allowed by the standard.
+As permitted by MFRS 16, the Group and the Company have elected not to restate the comparative information.